Mw3y/epfl-cs107-PokeMAN/HELP.md

 https://drive.switch.ch/index.php/s/I74WjFK9RpZn65V/ (All files have of course been compressed beforehand)

 # Game Description "PokéMaN: Majorez les tous !"
-The player spawns in the area of his house (Home) and must interact with a series of characters scattered on the map to collect Pokémon to fight his rival Garry and to defeat the Pokémon League.
+You are a student in Computer Sciences at EPFL and you have to challenge the league and beat the master to pass the semester and avoid the MàN.

 # The player can access the following areas :